Purchase and Distribution of Prepaid Cards

 - Employees receiving gifts or awards:

-Employees who receive gift cards as an award or gift will have the amount of the gift card added to their form W-2 for all amounts.
+Employees who receive prepaid cards as an award or gift will have the amount of the prepaid card added to their form W-2 for all amounts.

-Do I need to collect W-9s for all recipients of gift cards?
+Do I need to collect W-9s for all recipients of prepaid cards?

 No. All payee personal information is entered directly into the Swift Prepaid Solutions system.